 SQLite Database for Android

-SQLite is a lightweight relational database management system and provides a robust and efficient way to store and manage structured data locally on Android devices and comes pre-installed with the Android SDK (Software Development Kit).
+SQLite is a lightweight relational database management system that provides a robust and efficient way to store and manage structured data locally on Android devices.
+It comes pre-installed with the Android SDK (Software Development Kit).

 Some of the main features include: